julianbuettner/ext-elasticsearch-operator/README.md

 To force the immediate deletion of an ElasticsearchUser, delete the `.metadata.finalizer` entries.
 Then the object is deletable.

-### Resources
+### Performance and Resources
 In idle or with little usage, the operator uses around 2MiB to 3MiB memory and between 0 and 1 mCores (milli core).
+If you use less than a few dozend ElasticsearchUsers, there should be no performance concernces.

 The operator can handle dozens of patches per second, so performance should not be an issue, even for big clusters with lots of applications using Elasticsearch.
-1K CR updates can be worked through in less than a minute with only around 70 mCores load.
+1K CR updates did need around 40s to be applied on my testing one node cluster.
 However, a copy of all custom resources are kept in RAM and are recycled a few times an hour, to ensure Elasticsearch is configured correctly.
 So, with every 1K of new ElasticsearchUser objects, around 20MiB more are used.
+Also keep in mind, that at every restart of the controller, all CRs are reconciled.